offlinemark/dawtool/README.md

 ## Status

-dawtool's core functionality is stable, although the APIs are not.
+dawtool is production ready.
 A [hosted version](https://timestamps.me) has processed 700+ project files since March 2020.

+Both the API and CLI should be considered unstable and subject to change.

 Tempo automation is supported for linear automation only.
 Nonlinear automation may cause inaccuracies.